Navigating the site:

 What ever Florida was its distinctive rivers, lakes, trails and swimming holes can be seen as a lace work of patches holding together the remnants that are the fractured ranges of the state's wildlife, fisheries and indigenous vegetation.
 As a refuge for remnant species, such as the crocodile, the key deer, or the Florida Yew tree, our plants and animals are distinctly Floridian in their interdependence with the watery rhythms and fiery counterpoint of the lands, seas, and air's many wet and dry moods.
 These remaining portions of the old swamp, forested and prairie lands are what must be linked together for future preservation.
 They are the reminders of this place had we never been here in any great numbers.

 The cycle also includes limiting factors, transport and assimilative capacity of flowing water.
 Round river pumps the water we consume.
 In the sense that water is a universal solvent, water fuels our civilization; but only so far as we understand the water.
 Water, energy, air and land places limitations upon any space and how we are able to use that space.
-The trees and creeks become our means to renew the landscape's capacity to move water from place to place.
-Streams, springs, creeks and sloughs bind us and also tether our neighborhoods -- once again -- to some natural scale and proportion of life.
+The trees and creeks become organic means to renew the landscape's capacity to move water, distributing nutrients from place to place.
+Streams, springs, creeks and sloughs bind us and also tether our neighborhoods -- once again -- to some physical scale and proportion of life.
 Without water we are listless, if not lifeless.

-All life adjusts to ecological restraints and it is the scale of different life forms that reveals in proportion how the limits of nutrients and trace elements work to restrain or nourish growth and decay.
+All life adjusts to ecological restraints.
+But the scale of different life forms reveals the precise proportions that reveal how the limitations of nutrients and trace elements work to restrain or nourish growth and decay.
 These different scales of restraint amount to what may be thought of as an ecological ration.
-That refers to the ecological portion as it were, the water, energy and air, and surfeit of land that each creature requires to secure its niche, or livelihood in the embodiment of conditions we call landscape.
+That refers to the ecological portion as it were, of the needed water, necessary energy and air, and surfeit of land that each creature requires to secure its niche, or livelihood in the embodiment of conditions we call landscape.